romainlafarguette/romainlafarguette.github.io/_pages/country.md

 ### China: Negotiations with the PBoC in Beijing and Shanghai (2015)
 * European Central Bank, DG-Market Operations
-  * Negotiations to acquire RMB for the FX reserves of the Eurosystem
+  * Negotiations with the People's Bank of China to acquire RMB for the FX reserves of the Eurosystem